 Creating a New Booking Type

-Follow these steps to create a booking type:
+Follow these steps to create a booking type:-

 Navigate to Booking Types